I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksmethod_set.md

 `FastIoTable`

 Reserved for system use.
 Do not use.

-`MethodItem`

-Points to an array of <a href="..\ks\ns-ks-ksmethod_item.md">KSMETHOD_ITEM</a> structures.
-Each structure describes one method of the method set.

-`MethodsCount`

-Specifies the number of methods in this method set.

-`Set`

-Specifies a GUID the identifies the kernel streaming method set.
-For more information about method set GUIDs, see <b>Remarks</b>.

 ## Remarks
 Microsoft provides several system-defined kernel streaming method set GUIDs.
 Minidrivers specify one of these GUIDs in the <b>Set</b> member.
 Kernel streaming method sets typically begin with a <i>KSMETHODSETID</i> prefix.
 Method set GUIDs are defined in <i>ks.h</i>, <i>ksmedia.h</i>, <i>bdamedia.h</i>, and possibly other header files.